Flyers continue in wrong direction, fall to 0-4-0 on homestand

-The Flyers' woes at home continued with a 3-1 loss Sunday afternoon to the Devils at the Wells Fargo Center.
+The Flyers' woes at home continued with a 3-1 loss Sunday afternoon to the Devils.

 The Flyers (27-30-8) are a head-scratching 0-4-0 on their season-long seven-game homestand, a stretch in which they've been outscored 17-6.
 After selling off three players at Friday's NHL trade deadline, the Flyers were swept in a back-to-back set and scored only two goals.